ahwrist/SF_airbnb_analysis/README.md

 2. What amenities are the most valuable?
 3. How do accommodation sizes, housing types, and location affect price?

-I have included the San Francisco listings dataset from Airbnb, and you can see the full analysis in the Jupiter Notebook file, "SF_Airbnb_Analysis.ipynb".
+I have included the San Francisco listings dataset from Airbnb, and you can see the full analysis in the Jupyter Notebook file, "SF_Airbnb_Analysis.ipynb".

 ## File Descriptions <a name="files"></a>